-Director – Graham Baker, Screenplay – Rockne S. O’Bannon, Producers – Gale Ann Hurd & Richard Kobritz, Photography – Adam Greenberg, Music – Curt Sobel, Makeup – Stan Winston Studios, Production Design – Jack T. Collis.
-Production Company – Gale Ann Hurd-Richard Kobritz
+Director – Graham Baker, Screenplay – Rockne S. O’Bannon, Producers – Gale Anne Hurd & Richard Kobritz, Photography – Adam Greenberg, Music – Curt Sobel, Makeup – Stan Winston Studios, Production Design – Jack T. Collis.
+Production Company – Gale Anne Hurd-Richard Kobritz.

 James Caan (Sergeant Matt Sykes), Mandy Patinkin (Sam ‘George’ Francisco), Terence Stamp (William Harcourt), Leslie Bevis (Cassandra), Kevin Major Howard (Rudyard Kipling), Brian Thompson (Trent Porter), Roger Aaron Brown (Bill Tuggle)